Unity-Tools-and-Libraries/unity-idle-library/readme.md

 ## 2. Quickstart
 Here are some simple instructions to get you started.

+To add the library to your project, add https://github.com/Unity-Tools-and-Libraries/unity-idle-library.git?path=Assets as a git dependency in the Package Manager, as well as those listed under Additional Dependencies, below.

 First, you must generate the configuration your engine instance will use:

 * Create an instance of IdleFramework.GameConfigurationBuilder and configure it using the following methods: